 The multimedia exhibition “Leonardo da Vinci and the representation of the Horse”, held in the spaces of the ground floor of the Secondary Stand, in front of the large equestrian statue, is in response to the desire to tell the general public the story of some of Leonardo da Vinci’s achievements with a common theme: the Horse.

-The exhibition, curated by Gabriele Mazzi, Scientific Director of the Museum of the Battle of Anghiari, narrates an important page of art showing the workings out on the proportions and anatomy of the Horse that Leonardo carried out in a period between 1482 and 1512: studies, sketches and preparatory cartoons of the wall painting never done by Leonardo on the Battle of Anghiari are, in fact, the principle of a story that touches some aspects of the artist’s personality and his training.
+The exhibition, open to the public until 10 November 2019, curated by Gabriele Mazzi, Scientific Director of the Museum of the Battle of Anghiari, narrates an important page of art showing the workings out on the proportions and anatomy of the Horse that Leonardo carried out in a period between 1482 and 1512: studies, sketches and preparatory cartoons of the wall painting never done by Leonardo on the Battle of Anghiari are, in fact, the principle of a story that touches some aspects of the artist’s personality and his training.

 Through the iconographic support and a dedicated multimedia video, the studies carried out by the Genius reveal his strong sensitivity to nature.